drilled again

 The USGS estimated:

-a 95 percent probability that at least 5.7 billion barrels of technically recoverable undiscovered oil are in the ANWR coastal plain
+a 95 percent probability that at least 5.7 billion barrels of technically recoverable undiscovered oil are in the ANWR coastal plainthere's that phrase again. "technically recoverable." which, as we've seen above, amounts to 3.2 billion barrels of oil.

 a 5 percent probability that at least 16 billion barrels of technically recoverable undiscovered oil are in the ANWR coastal plain